Do you really need five bronzers?

 If your makeup collection is clean and organised, you’re less likely to lose track of products and expiry dates or pull out a dirty old brush from the bottom of a drawer.
-It could be time to consider a case: The Daily Edited x Gritty Pretty Makeup Brush Holder holds brushes on one side and makeup on the other.
-It also comes with a removable zip-up pouch and mirror.
+It could be time to consider a case: The Daily Edited Makeup Brush Holder holds brushes on one side and makeup on the other.
+It can also be personalised, if you’re feeling extra.

 Step 6: Shop for what you actually need

 Now for the fun part: shopping.
 Organising your makeup collection isn’t all doom, gloom and deprivation.
 After you’ve taken stock of what you already have, thrown out anything that doesn’t spark joy and checked the PAO symbols, it’s time to identify any gaps.
 Do you need a new sunscreen, cleanser, foundation brush or blush?
 Go forth and shop for the product(s) you actually need.

 Have a decluttering tip that we don’t know about?
 Leave it in the comments below!